yasirbhutta/yasirbhutta.github.io/capcut/index.md

 - C) Use the 'Blur' tool
 - D) Use the 'Crop' tool

-Which CapCut feature allows you to combine multiple clips into one video?
+Which CapCut feature allows you to merge multiple clips into one video?

 - A) Trim
 - B) Merge